Munster Technological University: MTU Kerry North Campus, Dromtacker, Tralee

 From 2016, IT Tralee reportedly had plans to grow the North (Dromtacker) Campus, so that the smaller South (Clash) Campus could be closed.
-As of 2025, both the North and South Campus are in operation.
+By 2025, both the North and South Campus were in operation.

 In September 2019, the "Kerry Sports Academy" was opened in the North Campus.
 This facility has a large indoor sports hall, hydrotherapy suite, gym, lecturing facilities, aerobic and dance studios, and a massage suite.
 In February 2025, the facility's indoor sports hall was named after GAA broadcaster Mícheál Ó Muircheartaigh.

 In November 2025, a new STEM building, named "An Cuan", was officially opened in the North Campus.

 MTU Kerry South Campus

 The South Campus was home to the School of Science, Technology, Engineering and Mathematics (STEM).
 As of August 2025, MTU had announced that, following the proposed development of a STEM facility at the North Campus, "all MTU students studying in Kerry" would be based at its North Campus.